autoreduction/queue-processor/Documentation/Technical Documentation.md

 * Next, check instrument variables for those with the closest run start prior to the current run number
 * If no variables are found, default variables are created from the reduction script and those are used.

+### Upcoming InstrumentVariables

+Upcoming InstrumentVaraibles are fetched in two ways.

+The first is by run number.
+Any instrument variables with a start run larger than the last processed run number for that instrument are returned.

+The second is by experiment reference number.
+This checks with ICAT for any experiments on that instrument where the end date is in the future.
+These are then used to return all instrument variables with a matching reference number.
+It is possible that this may not return all that is expected as the experiments may not have been loaded into ICAT yet.

 ### Script Preview Regex

 ```python